December 12, 2024

 Watering Steps

-- Water Slowly: Pour water over the soil evenly allowing it to soak in as you go.
+2. Water Slowly: Pour the water over the soil evenly.
+Let it soak in to the water as you go.

-- Watch for Drainage: Stop watering once you see water draining from the bottom of the pot.
+3. Watch for Drainage: When you see the water draining out the bottom of the pot means you should stop watering./li>

-- Empty the Saucer: If water collects in the saucer empty it quickly to avoid root rot.
+4. Empty the Saucer: If water begins to collect in the saucer under the pot then empty it quickly so you don’t end up with root rot.

 How Often Should You Water Your ZZ Plant?